oiat/SwipeGame/README.md

 - penalty `bool`
   wrong answers will result in penalty points
 - maxquestions `int`
-  displays a maximum of x cards.
-Only useful in conjunction with randomizeQuestions.
+  displays a maximum of x cards, only useful in conjunction with randomizeQuestions
 - mute `bool`
-  deactivates the background music
+  deactivates  background music

 ### Questions and answers
 The cards can be configured using the questions.json file.